 This weekend was a blast for this cool dad.
 Saturday, I finished my first 5k, picked up an engagement ring and headed to my college homecoming to propose to my best friend and now future wife.
 Talk about a marathon of a day.

 By 5:30am I was tossing and turning waking up every 2o minutes with anticipation.
-It was a day ahead of major firsts.
+There was a day ahead of major firsts.
 First up was the Race for Every Child 5k with my fellow Fit Fathers in Washington, DC to help Children’s National Medical Center.
 I had never ran a 5k I don’t run often but when I do it takes me about 30 min to run 2 miles and after that it is rest time.
 All I knew was I had to run faster and longer to finish in time to catch my son’s race which started 9:30.
 And I did just that, no way I would miss the boy run.
 I clocked in at 34:17 which was 923 out of over 2500 runners.
 Not bad!
 I was very proud to be a part of it and oh, my son …

 I had more than enough time to catch my breath and walk my son to the starting line for his 100-yard dash.
 A race that he would be running alone for the last 10 yards with the closest 7-year-old in his dust.
 See photo below: